 Primitives

-Rust provides access to a wide variety of primitives
+Rust provides access to a wide variety of primitives.
+A sample includes:

 Scalar Types